• Home

 Painting Kitchen Cabinets

-I bought my kitchen table for $150 at JC Penney’s about 15 years ago.
+I bought this kitchen table for $150 at JC Penney’s about 15 years ago.
 It has served us well.
 I like the shape and it is in good condition – a few dents, dings, and many handwriting indentations across it, but well used and loved.

 As I am giving the downstairs décor in my home a color lift – the dark orange tone of the table didn’t quite fit in anymore.